 (vii) for brand licensed products (including but not limited to calendars and stationery) for a period of ten years.

-- In the instance that entrants are shortlisted, entrants grant the sponsor Insight Investment a non-exclusive, worldwide, royalty-free, licence in perpetuity to use their shortlisted images for non-commercial use, including (but not limited to) to promote and market the competition and their sponsorship.
+- In the instance that entrants are shortlisted, entrants grant the sponsor Insight Investment a non-exclusive, irrevocable worldwide, royalty-free, licence to use their shortlisted images for non-commercial use, including (but not limited to) to promote and market the competition and their sponsorship.

 - Any commercial usage not covered by Clause (3) or Clause (4) would be agreed with the individual photographer on a case by case basis.

 - Royal Museums Greenwich is committed to processing information in accordance with the Data Protection Act (DPA) 1998.
 Images will be stored securely in appropriate file formats on servers belonging to Royal Museums Greenwich.

 - Please do not submit your contribution to the competition if you do not wish to grant these rights.

 9. Winning images

 - Winners will be announced at the awards ceremony on the launch night of the exhibition and will be notified by email no later than 20 September 2017.

 - If your image is selected as one of the winning images, you will be entitled to receive a cash prize.
 Prizes are breakdown as follows: Overall Winner £10,000, Category Winners £1500, Category Runner-Ups £500, Category Highly Commended £250, Special Prize Winners £750.
 Full details of all prizes are outlined here.
 Prizes will be payable in Pounds Sterling.
 All prize-winners will also receive a one year subscription to BBC Sky at Night Magazine for which no cash alternative is available.
 No alternative prizes are available in whole or in part.

 - The full names, county/region and country of the winners, will be published on the competition website no later than 17 September 2017 for a period of at least 3 months.